yaritaft/cosmos-challenge/README.md

 - Docker and docker compose installed.
 - Linux/Mac terminal (Or emulated linux on Windows)
 - No services running on localhost port 3000.
-- API Key:
+- API Key

 ## How to get the API KEY

 1. Go here https://www.devglan.com/online-tools/text-encryption-decryption
 2. Paste the encrypted password given on the email on the `Text to Decrypt` text box.
-3. Check Decryption rquires a custom secret key
+3. Check Decryption requires a custom secret key
 4. Paste the candidate id
 5. Copy the Decrypted text and use that as API KEY on swagger.
 (By clicking the lock on the top right corner)

-### Run APP
+### Run APP with Docker

 1. Execute script to run the app.